Gimilkhad/ArkModdingTips/Basic Guide to Snap Points.md

 --------------------------------
 Troubleshooting:
 --------------------------------
+First of all, the DebugStructures console command is a must when troubleshooting snap points.
+You're blind without it.
+Turn it on when troubleshooting snap points.

+Second, when DebugStructures is enabled, you'll notice that a working snap point is indicated by the preview structure moving to the correct position, and a lighter blue ball appears where the snap was made to indicate success (it also displays the names and indexes of the two snap points that made a successful connection).

+If you see the lighter blue ball appear, but your structure doesn't move to a new position:
+- It's possible you need to enable "Snap Force No Ground Requirement" in the TO snap point on the placed structure.
+- I encountered this recently with my square roof caps and pillars.
+I wanted to make pillars snap downward from each corner of the roof cap, and I was seeing the light blue ball, but the pillar was not actually moving to position.
+The roof cap was too high above the ground, and the pillar apparently required touching the ground before it would snap.
+I went into the roof cap, to the four TO snaps I set up for pillars, and enabled that option in each to force no ground requirement.
+This allowed the pillars to snap even though they were too high to touch the ground.

 If your structure isn't snapping to another structure:
 - Make sure the placed structure has collision.
 No collision means the snap system won't "see" the structure, and you probably won't see the blue snap point spheres if you have DebugStructures turned on.